twhite96/README/README.md

-# Hi, I'm swyx
+# Hi, I'm Tiffany

 ## Why read me?

-I'm writing this in the hope that we can fast forward through some getting-to-know-you facets of me that we might miss (of course doing so IRL is better, but not always possible).

-I am really keen to do great work with/for you and I can be extremely, extraordinarily creative and productive under the right conditions.

-I am also very imperfect and I hope that my transparency about them here is not treated as an excuse for my flaws but as a guide for you to know how I might fail.
-Consider this an open invite for you to call me out and prevent bigger pain down the road.
+I got this idea from [swyx](https://twitter.com/swyx).
+This is like a living document that showcases who I am, my strength, weaknesses, and what others have said my strengths and weaknesses are.

+I want to build cool stuff, and I hope to be able to do that with your team.
+As someone leveling up, I *do* have some lingering junior engineer habits that I am trying to shake.

+No one is perfect, and I hope that sharing what my failure points are and where I am strong team-wise and problem solving-wise will help us both make an informed decision.

 ## My former role

-I was a DX Engineer at Netlify from 2018-2020. <details><summary>My job description is below.</summary>
+I was a Frontend Developer at ICF from 2019-2020. <details><summary>My job description is below.</summary>

-- The DX team is focused on empowering developers (customers & partners) by making it as easy & streamlined as possible for them to build awesome stuff on top of the expanding Netlify Platform.
-- The DX team are the internal dogfooders.
-They stretch, bend, and break the tools Netlify offer to make things better for the ever expanding group of developers.
-- DX work closely with product, support, docs, users & partners to push the product to new heights, teach users what is possible with the JAMstack, and build tooling/docs/demos to attract people into the Netlify ecosystem.
+- The frontend team was responsible for maintaining and rebuilding legacy UIs for the United States government.
+- The frontend team was small but productive under tight deadlines and constraints.
+- Frontend devs at ICF work closely with team leads and are expected to follow deployment procedures and ask questions before pushing to production.
-- As a DX engineer you will be immersed in a wild range of projects:
+- As a Frontend developer you will be immersed in a wild range of similar projects, with varying levels of government clients:
-  - Building demo applications with bleeding edge tech
-  - Coming up with innovative & creative ways to build things on Netlify
+  - Maintaining UIs on most US government web properties
-  - Working with other SAAS companies and onboarding them as partner integrations
+  - Working with designers to rebuild and modernize government systems
-  - Building a world class developer experiences including tooling, CLI
-  - Creating content/talks/presentations spreading awareness on what’s truly possible on Netlify
-  - Helping close enterprise sales

-In other words: this is a growth + engineering role that traverses from top of funnel (awareness and education in talks, podcasts, blogs, seminars and workshops) through on-boarding developers into the product, helping to reduce churn, and improve engagement as well as revenue expansion.
+  - Speaking with multiple clients from all branches of US government and stating clearly and explicitly what is being done and when it will be completed
+  - Moving Jira tickets within a reasonable amount of time
+  - Working on virtual machines and using continuous integration/testing with Jenkins
+  - Working with AWS

+In other words: this is a fast-moving, highly controlled, and tightly budgeted consulting job.
+The developers are good people and the frontend team is close.
+As a first job, it may not be ideal, depending on your experience and comfort level with moving fast.
 </details>

-I will be starting a new job later in 2020, but meanwhile, I am writing [a Career Advice book](https://gumroad.com/products/bAZJq/).
+I am currently looking for my next role.
+If you're interested in talking, <a href="mailto:tiffany@tiffanyrwhite.com">come say hi!</a>

 ## Me in a few words

-- Born and raised in Singapore, family are all still there and I visit at least once a year.
-My baby sister is the most important person in the world to me and she is learning to be a dentist!
-- Came to the US for college in 2007
-- Started my career trading equities, interest rate, currency, and volatility derivatives in investment banks/hedge funds
-- Made apps for risk management, pricing, and portfolio management in Python and Haskell as part of the job
-- After a brief run in product management decided to make engineering my fulltime job as it's what I enjoy most
+- Born in Pittsburgh and raised in Harrisburg, PA, I grew up in small lower-middle class neighborhood.
+- I attended Catholic school for the first 8 years of my primary education
+- I then went to Harrisburg High, a poor district in the middle of PA.
+Talk about a culture shock!
+- Went to college at 23 and bounced from major to major, including electronics engineering, physics, english lit, and then computer science before deciding I hated sitting in classrooms learning things that did not pertain to what I wanted to do as a career.
+- I moved to Pittsburgh in 2012 to go to Pitt and get acquainted with my roots.
+- I became on official college dropout after many years trying to figure out what I wanted to do.
-- Went through [Fullstack](http://fullstackacademy.com/) to get up to speed on JS as JS is everywhere
+- Started learning at [freeCodeCamp](https://freeCodeCamp.org/) to get up to speed on JS as JS is everywhere
-- Started being active in [Dev Twitter](https://twitter.com/swyx), speaking in the [NYC tech meetup scene](https://nyc.js.org/), and moderating [/r/reactjs](https://www.reddit.com/r/reactjs).
-- My full english + chinese name is Shawn Wang Yue Xian, when I was 13 people started calling me "swyx" and it stuck.
+- I went to several local meetups and created a Twitter account, diving head first into the world that is [Dev Twitter](https://twitter.com/tiffanywhitedev).
+- I used to hate being called Tiff when I was younger but now I really don't care.
+- I just recently started lifitng weights again and am really enjoying it!

 ## What I believe most

-1. **[Learn in Public](https://twitter.com/swyx/status/1009174159690264579)**: I prefer to share what I learn and work on, after doing my level best, but before it is perfect.
-This means I will be wrong more often than most people, but I respond very well to people who correct me because I always reserve the right to be wrong.
-I do not share everything, in particular my political views.
-2. **Systems over Goals**: There are things I can control and things I can't.
-Of the things I can control I focus on the items I can work on more frequently that can compound, and get me tangibly closer toward a goal.
-But the goal isn't the point.
-The goal doesn't matter.
-It is the system that sustainably gets me there that is everything, and I welcome the opportunity to periodically take a step back and work on the system instead of working in the system.
-3. **Intrinsic Drive over Extrinsic Motivation**: [Drive](https://twitter.com/swyx/status/968688836468453376) is a wake-up call to me.
-I don't quite know what it means yet in the context of work but I definitely function like this.
-For Netlify it probably maps closest to the team value of Empowerment.
-I will come up with (too many) ideas and welcome criticism of them, and in return don't take my criticism of your ideas as a criticism of you.
+1. **[Learn in Public](https://twitter.com/swyx/status/1009174159690264579)**: I [started a blog](https://tiffanywhite.dev) on Jan 1st, 2015 after picking up learning how to code.
+It was being preached at the time to share what you're learning so employers can see what you're doing and how you're progressing and doing so landed me a few interviews early on and even two interviews at *big* tech companies.
+2. **Asking the right questions**: There may not be any dumb questions, but there certainly *are* wrong ones.
+When we set out to build something, one of the first questions we should ask is, *does this solve a problem* and if it does, *how does this problem effect our users*.
+Is there a specific part of the problem we could attack first and if so is it the *right* problem to tackle *at this time*?
+I like to break things down into smaller pieces and attack from there.

 ## Accountability

-The general thrust of this is: lets agree upon what we need done and why (I'll always have a suggestion), enable me with resources and knowledge, and check in frequently while I throw myself at it.

-1. **Start with Why**: I generally (but don't literally) believe in [asking 5 Whys](https://en.wikipedia.org/wiki/5_Whys) and will often question why we are doing a thing as it may not be the best way of achieving our ultimate intended goal.
-2. **Frequent, Specific Deliverables**: I work best when I know exactly what is expected of me.
-I'm also a sprinter and will move heaven and earth to deliver something I've signed up to deliver.
-3. **Stretch**: I have no problem signing up for things slightly out of my comfort zone and knowledge level, in fact I love the challenge and do my best work on the edge.
+I can take your feedback.
+I am curious by nature and will ask a ton of questions in order to make sure I have the crux of the issue down, and will generally work it out from there.

+1. **Frequent, Specific Deliverables**: Small chunks of big projects are the best way to utilize my skillset at the moment.
+Projects with ambiguous directions or projects that make assumptions about what I already know will hinder not just me, but the team as well.
+2. **Stretch**: I get excited about new challenges and things slightly outside my skill level.
+I will occasionally ask for something that I know will challenge me but within my skillset.

 ## How I Work

-- **How should people set time with you?** I may close Slack when in the flow of things, so I may not always be present there.
-I check email about twice a day.
-I generally like scheduling video chats with a day's notice.
-You can also book time on my calendar whenever i'm not free and then send me a note.
+- **How should people set time with you?** I never have Slack, Discord, etc open.
+I'm really sorry but I find them distracting when I am working.
+When I am working on a team, I keep these apps open but only have @mentions, DMs, or keywords notify me.
+If you'd like to chat and set time with me, DM me on Twitter or Slack so we can put some time on my calendar.
-- **What's the best way to discuss issues with you?** I am extremely open to direct 1 on 1 feedback and don't need a [compliment sandwich](https://www.quickbase.com/blog/stop-using-the-compliment-sandwich-and-give-better-feedback).
+- **What's the best way to discuss issues with you?** Give it to me sttaight, no chaser.
+No one likes that.
+But also, don't be an ass about it.
-- **How do you define "Done"?**
+- **How do you define "Done"?** This is hard because I pay attention to every little detail.
+I work painstakingly on little flourishes or features I promised I'd get delivered and this can be a really bad flaw of mine.
+Having an MVP is valuable and [learning to ship](https://seths.blog/wp-content/uploads/2012/05/theshipitjournal.pdf) is something I am working on.
-- **When are you available?** I am a night owl regardless of time zone, weird but true.
-I am currently in New York City and typing this at 4am in the morning.
-I can of course do morning work if it calls for it, but I'm just sharing my weird default.
+- **When are you available?** I am a night owl unfortunately but looking to change this.
+I am currently om the East Coast typing this at 9:45 pm and I am not even remotely tired.
+I can of course do morning work if it calls for it.

 ## Personality quirks
+- I am reserved and quiet.
+I tend to observe a situation before speaking up.
+I need to know that the conversation will move forward and will not be bogged down by small talk.
+- I need to focus on the work when work needs done, without being interrupted by water cooler chat.
+It's great to talk to your colleagues and managers but it's distracting when there is a deadline or feature I need to get shipped.
+I'm not saying I *don't* like to have relationships with my peers, but until I really get a sense *of* those peers it is hard for me to engage.

 ## [Known Failure Modes](https://docs.google.com/presentation/d/1df5MALZKZU6lOeIXUiO-h6ReFM3KuIpnapSE97IZnX4/edit#slide=id.p)

 - *This is a non-exhaustive list; there are definitely more things I can't think of right now.*
+- Like the above, I have a hard time communicating.
+I get way too deep into my own head, my own thought, the docs, or whatever and I shut completely down in order to solve a problem.
+I've been far too independent like this since I was just a toddler and it is a hard habit to break.
+- I focus too much on one ticket and don't move things forward, according to my managers at the last job I had.
+Right as I was getting the hang of this we had layoffs and I was one of those laid off.
+It is extremely hard for me to let things go unfinished or broken.
+I am working on this.

 # Misc

 This idea comes from [Manager README's](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe) - I'm no manager but I like the idea of READMEs to accelerate getting-to-know-you phases, especially asynchronously.
 So I'm trying this out.

 This is a living document and I hope to update it as I refine my self-knowledge over time. kick me if you think it needs an update.

+Thanks again to [swyx](https://swyx.io/) for this idea!